 Brian Finlay is the Vice President at Stimson, and also directs the Center's Managing Across Boundaries initiative.
 That effort looks for innovative government responses - at the international, national and regional levels - and for smart public-private partnerships to mitigate transnational security threats and ameliorate development challenges.
 His areas of expertise include nonproliferation, transnational crime, counter-trafficking, supply chain security and private sector engagement.
 Finlay is also an Adjunct Instructor in the School of International Service at American University in Washington.

-Prior to joining Stimson, Finlay served four years as executive director of a Washington-based lobbying and media campaign focused on counterterrorism issues, a senior researcher at the Brookings Institution, and a program officer at the Century Foundation.
+Prior to joining Stimson, Finlay served four years as executive director of a Washington-based lobbying initiative focused on counterterrorism issues, a researcher at the Brookings Institution, and a program officer at the Century Foundation.
 He was a project manager for the Laboratory Center for Disease Control/Health Canada, and worked with the Department of Foreign Affairs and International Trade.
 He Chairs the Board of Directors of iMMAP, an information management and data analystics organization focused on improving humanitarian relief and development coordination.
 He also serves on the Advisory Board of Black Market Watch, a Geneva-based NGO that works to raise awareness around illicit global trade.
 Finlay also sits on the Editorial Board of Global Security, a journal of health, science and policy published by Routledge, Taylor & Francis.

 Finlay has authored and co-authored numerous books, monographs and reports, and is widely published in academic and policy journals and magazines.
 He is frequently asked to provide expert analysis and commentary on transnational and development challenges to media outlets around the world.